What If I failed Matric Subjects in 2017?

 If you do not qualify for a supplementary exam you may need to consider re-doing the Matric year.
 This is a daunting option to many, since this requires you to re-do the entire year and continue to pay school fees.
 However, if you are determined to pass Grade 12 and get that certificate, know that at least this may be a possible option!

-- For students who are unable or unwilling to return to the same school you should consider private colleges such as Damelin or Abbotts College which allow you to do your Matric through correspondence or to attend classes every day.
+- For students who are unable or unwilling to return to the same school, you should consider private colleges such as Skills Academy which allow you to do matric equivalent courses.

 Technical Vocational Education and Training (TVET)

 Another option available to you is to consider vocational training.
 TVET colleges allow students who have not passed Matric to receive a vocational or occupational qualification.
 What this means is that you will receive education and training towards a specific range of jobs or employment possibilities.

 - A certificate from a TVET college may allow you to apply to a University of Technology in order to continue your studies at a higher level in the same field of study as you are studying at the TVET College.